slamjeron/AutoGrinder/README.md

 right click inside the folder, click Open in Turminal, then type sudo ./advanstAutoGrinder then a terminal window should open.

 ## API Reference
-to build my program i used pynput to get user input, pyautogui to simulate user input, Pickle to save my programs information and that is all I used.
+To build Auto Grind i used pynput to get user input, pyautogui to simulate user input, Pickle to save my programs information.

 ## Tests
 this will start the program